 Suppose “Verification” is required or comments exist as a result of the processing of the FAFSA.
 In that case, additional documentation may need to be submitted to the Office of Financial Aid to resolve the issue.

 The Federal Processor selects a certain number of applicants for a verification process.
 Verification is the process the law school uses to confirm that the data reported on your FAFSA form is accurate.
-If you are chosen (which will be indicated on your SAR), the law school will request additional documentation that supports the information you said.
+If you are chosen (which will be indicated on your SAR), the law school will request additional documentation that supports the information you provided.

 Yes.
 Don’t hesitate to contact us at financialaidoffice@law.cuny.edu to determine how this may affect you.